johnxu21/johnxu21.github.io/teaching/CS472/Timetable/Git_and_Github/msr.md

 git commit -m "Resolve contributor list conflict" git push origin contributors-<github-username>
 ```

-A repository maintainer should merge the PR only after the review is complete, requested changes are addressed, and any conflicts are resolved.
+After confirming that the requested changes have been addressed and any conflicts have been resolved, the reviewer should approve the PR and ask the author to merge it into `main`.
+Authors must not merge their PRs before receiving approval from a teammate.

 #### Part 1 Grading